joestringer/bsc/charter.md

    the Governing Board will be a Chairperson (“Chair”) and a Treasurer.
    Additional Officer positions may be created by the Governing Board.

    #.
-The Chair will preside over meetings of the Governing Board, manage any
+The Chair will preside over meetings of the Governing Board, and manage
-   day-to-day operational decisions, and will submit minutes for Governing Board approval.
+   any day-to-day operational decisions.

    #.
 The Treasurer will assist in the preparation of budgets for Governing
    Board approval, monitor expenses against the budget and authorize